Non shifted calculus of variations on time scales with Nabla-differentiable Sigma: Abstract

-In calculus of variations on general time scales, an integral Euler-Lagrange equation is usually derived in order to characterize the critical points of \textit{non shifted} Lagrangian functionals, see e.g. [R.A.C.
+In calculus of variations on general time scales, an Euler-Lagrange equation of integral form is usually derived in order to characterize the critical points of nonshifted Lagrangian functionals, see \textit{e.g.} [R.A.C.
 Ferreira and co-authors, \textit{Optimality conditions for the calculus of variations with higher-order delta derivatives}, Appl.
 Math.
 Lett., 2011].

-In this paper, we prove that the $\nabla$-differentiability of the forward jump operator $\sigma$ is a sharp assumption in order to obtain an Euler-Lagrange equation of differential form.
-Furthermore, this differential form allows us to prove a Noether-type theorem providing an explicit constant of motion for differential Euler-Lagrange equations admitting a symmetry.
+In this paper, we prove that the $\nabla$-differentiability of the forward jump operator $\sigma$ is a sharp assumption on the time scale in order to $\nabla$-differentiate this integral Euler-Lagrange equation.
+This procedure leads to an Euler-Lagrange equation of differential form.
+Furthermore, from this differential form, we prove a Noether-type theorem providing an explicit constant of motion for Euler-Lagrange equations admitting a symmetry.

 \textbf{Keywords:} Time scale; calculus of variations; Euler-Lagrange equations; Noether's theorem.

 \textbf{AMS Classification:} 34N05; 39A12; 39A13; 39A10.